Stem Cells for Treating Prostate Cancer

 • Blood clots in the lungs or legs

-• Infections near the are of surgery.
+• Infections near the area of surgery.

 Common Side effects of having Prostate Surgery